brandonmarshal/lsx-demo-theme/logs/week45/logs-week45-day1.md

     -   All manual changes confirmed via fresh reads: 4 pages drafted, 3 duplicate forms deactivated, Woo Store Brief kept live with embed swapped to the correct form
     -   Dead-link check complete — live main nav confirmed clean; found and fixed 2 real broken links pointing to the now-archived Client Intake Form, repointed both to `/free-consultation/`
 -   **Dev MCP write-tool issue found** — `wp_update_post` timing out with no response, though one write landed successfully despite the timeout error; remaining changes done manually rather than retried blind
--   **QA config pass complete** — confirmation/notification/anti-spam config verified for Contact Form, Free Consultation, and Website Brief; all 3 have honeypot + Zero Spam active
-    -   2 items flagged for later decision: Website Brief has no auto-reply to submitter, and its "Reply To" is hardcoded to a staff email instead of the dynamic submitter field
-    -   All 3 forms' notifications temporarily rerouted to Brandon's own inbox for safe live testing
 -   **Field/taxonomy discovery:** Free Consultation's "Website Type" field found to be stale — predates current taxonomy; confirmed the correct fix is Project Type (not Industry) as the branching field, based on Warwick's earlier LS-1220 correction
+-   **QA — live submission testing complete:**
+    -   All 3 forms manually tested end-to-end on dev — Contact Form, Free Consultation, and Website Brief all passed; entries created and saved correctly, anti-spam didn't false-flag any, confirmations rendered as configured
+    -   Email delivery itself not verifiable — dev has no SMTP configured, a known environment limitation not a form bug
--   **Next step:** live submission test across all 3 forms (Contact Form → Free Consultation → Website Brief), then revert notification settings to original addresses
+    -   All 3 forms' notification settings reverted back to original addresses after testing
+    -   2 items still outstanding, unrelated to this pass: Website Brief has no auto-reply to submitter, and its "Reply To" is hardcoded to a staff email instead of the dynamic submitter field
+-   **Custom Blocks implementation — in progress on branch `feature/LS-1207-content-blocks-implementation`:**
+    -   Social Sharing block — done and tested; added to `patterns/template-single.php`
+    -   Yoast FAQ block — done and tested; new `patterns/section-faq.php` built and fully styled as an accessible accordion (Yoast ships it unstyled by design)
+    -   Icon Block — audited every pattern file in `ls-theme`; found 9 icon instances across 4 CTA patterns bypassing the plugin with hand-embedded inline SVG instead; decision needed on whether to convert them or leave as-is
+-   **Remaining scope:** Icon Block decision, About/Process page content repurposing

 ---